Iraq calls it an invasion, while Turkey says it's insurance. Both are arguing over Turkish troops in Iraq.

 The Iraqi army, along with Kurdish, Sunni Arab and Shia Muslim troops, began the fight to recapture Mosul on Monday.
 Iraqi commanders say they have already inflicted heavy losses of life and equipment on ISIL.

-Turkish President Recep Tayyip Erdogan appears determined to join the battle - Iraqi Prime Minister Haider al-Abadi is against it.
+Turkish President Recep Tayyip Erdogan appears determined to join the battle - Iraqi Prime Minister Haider al-Abadi is against.

 Erdogan says Iraq cannot push ISIL out of Mosul without Turkish military help.
 Abadi says he won't allow Turkish forces to take part.